slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On control

 <!--
+> *"They say Trump is out of control, but he’s not.
+He’s just out of their control."  -- Tucker Carlson*

 - Não se pode fazer colecção de tudo.
 - focus on what doesnt change
 - never let the things you can’t do distract from the things you can.